John Key Function at Deep Creek Brew Bar

 The East Coast Bays is a wonderful place to live.
-It has its own style centered around outstanding beaches.
+It has its own style centred around outstanding beaches.
 I have resided here for more than 30 years and have a great appreciation for just how special this area is, and how much it means to the people who live here.

 Along with other suburbs in Auckland, we too will experience substantial growth in the coming years.
 The Unitary Plan sets out a vision for the East Coast Bays that will, in some way, affect us all.
 I am always concerned with any plans to develop the East Coast Bays, and I have been paying great attention to just how the Unitary Plan sets out the future development of this area.

 A number of people have contacted my electorate office requiring information about the Unitary Plan, as well as voicing their concerns over how it affects their property and neighborhood.
 I understand that it is not easy for everybody to access or locate Unitary Plan information and therefore I have included on this page some direct links to Auckland Council websites that provide further information on the matter.
-I have also included an easy to read Unitary Plan map of the East Coast Bays detailing the plans for the area.

 The Unitary Plan – East Coast Bays Area

-Auckland Unitary Plan Map
+Proposed Auckland Unitary Plan Map

 Have Your Say